 For many pupils, lunch is the principle meal of their day.
 Meal times should be relaxed and fun whilst also providing all the ingredients necessary to assist with pupils' concentration and learning.

 At the Academy, we prefer to manage the catering provision ourselves, giving us more control and choice over the food we offer.
 We operate a rolling six week menu, to ensure a wide variety.
-Sample menus are attached on the right hand side of this page.
+Sample menus are attached lower down this page.

 Food prepared by the Academy Catering Team meets the national standards for school lunches (www.schoolfoodtrust.org.uk) and our SNAG (School Nutrition Action Group) is involved in suggesting changes in the menu.

 At break time our pupils are offered a range of healthy snacks and sandwiches, containing fresh fillings prepared by the Academy Catering team.
 A selection of fresh fruit is also available every day.
 Drinks on offer include still water, low fat flavoured milks and no added sugar fruit juices.

 Use of food as a reward